srebughini/ASALI/README.md

 * [Gtkmm](https://www.gtkmm.org/en/): gnome based graphical interface
 * [Gnuplot](http://www.gnuplot.info/): command-line driven graphing utility

-Asali has been tested on Ubunut 16.04 LTS, Windows 10, Windows 8 and Debian Wheezy.
+Asali has been tested on Ubuntu 16.04 LTS, Ubuntu 18.04 LTS, Windows 10, Windows 8 and Debian Wheezy.
 If your Operating System (OS) is not one of them, please send us an email: ste.rebu@outlook.it

 ### 2.1 Linux OS
 ##### 2.1.1 Pre-requisites installation
 The Linux based external libraries can be installed by typing these commands:
 `sudo apt-get update`
-`sudo apt-get install git g++ gfortran python scons libboost-dev cython python-dev python-numpy python-numpy-dev python-setuptools cython python3 python3-dev python3-setuptools python3-numpy python-software-properties`
+`sudo apt-get install git g++ gfortran python scons libboost-dev cython python-dev python-numpy python-numpy-dev python-setuptools cython python3 python3-dev python3-setuptools python3-numpy`

 ##### 2.1.2 How to install Gtkmm libraries
 [Gtkmm](https://www.gtkmm.org/en/) can be downloaded with the following command: